GeorgeDong32/GoodPass/README.md

 ### Development Plan
 🚧 GPHES(GoodPass Hash Encryption System) and GPSES(GoodPass Symmetrical Encryption System).
 Both are TEA(Twice Encryption Algorithm) that protect your password efficient and safely.

-🏗️ Graphic interface based on C# MAUI is under development.
+🏗️ Graphic interface based on .NET MAUI/ WinUI3 is under development.
 Maybe come out in the version v3.0.0.
 ## 🛡File Security
 The SHA256 Hash of releases are in the follow file。